South Tees Motorsports Park: History

-The stadium opened on 13 April 2006.
+The speedway stadium opened on 13 April 2006.
 It was the first time since 1996 that Middlesbrough had hosted speedway following the closure of the Cleveland Park Stadium.

 The stadium was formerly known as the Media Prime Arena until the beginning of the SGB Championship 2022 season, named after one of the clubs primary sponsors at the time Media Prima.